RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/snapshot-restore.md

     </tr>
     </table>

 Once you click "**Save**" to create snapshot, the VM controller checks that the QEMU guest agent is installed and running.
 If so, it freezes the VM file system before taking the snapshot, and initiates snapshot creation on actual storage system for each Container Storage Interface (CSI) volume attached to the VM, a copy of the VM specification and metadata is also created.
 It should take just a few seconds to actually create the snapshot and make it "**Ready**" to use.
-Once the snapshot becomes **Ready** then it can be used to restore the virtual machine to that specific point in time then the snapshot is taken.
+Once the snapshot becomes **Succeeded** then it can be used to restore the virtual machine to that specific point in time then the snapshot is taken.

 <img src="img/vm-snapshot-ready-new.png"/>